au-nlp/project-milestone-p2-group-9/README.md

 Finding and reading reference papers, researching and constructing ideas, writing the main code of the model algorithm and conducting small-scale training, and writing the main body of the report.

-Development was carried out collaboratively with shared responsibility across components.
+Development was mainly carried out collaboratively with shared responsibility across components.

 ---